gchq/sleeper/docs/11-dev-guide.md

 * [Maven](https://maven.apache.org/): Tested with v3.8.6
 * [NodeJS / NPM](https://github.com/nvm-sh/nvm#installing-and-updating): Tested with NodeJS v16.16.0 and npm v8.11.0

+#### Nix shell

-You can use the [Nix package manager](https://nixos.org/download.html) to get up to date versions of all of these.
+You can use the [Nix package manager](https://nixos.org/download.html) to get up to date versions of all the dependencies except Docker and Bash.
 When you have Nix installed, an easy way to get a development environment is to run `nix-shell` at the root of the Sleeper Git repository.
 This will start a shell with all the Sleeper dependencies installed, without installing them in your system.
 If you run your IDE from that shell, the dependencies will be available in your IDE.
 You can run `nix-shell` again whenever you want to work with Sleeper.

 You can also download [shell.nix](/shell.nix) directly if you'd like to avoid installing Git.
 You can then `git clone` the repository from the Nix shell.
 Here's an example to get the latest release: